davidc6/exploring_rust/rust-notes/concurrency/memory_ordering.md

 c) working with non-relaxed atomic operations.

 *Relaxed* memory ordering is the most performant and basic one.
 It does not result in any cross-thread happens-before relationships.
+This memory model has been quite popular in the recent years and allows for many compiler and CPU optimisations.

 #### Memory ordering (Memory consistency)